 Finally, you will explore birth trauma and how you can help families, and yourself, heal after a traumatic birth, and how to support change in maternity care.

-Topics in Birth Doula Skills
+Topics in Being a Birth Doula

 - getting started as a doula

 - working with a client prenatally (including birth plans and debriefing)

 - working with a client during labor (including positioning, hands-on skills, complementary therapies)